 Profit awareness when selecting an ISA is important but not that easy to judge.
 One thing you could do – when opening an “off the shelf” stocks and shares ISA – is to look at the returns that the provider has achieved historically.

-Not perfect but still something.
+Not perfect, but still something.

-When you select the ISA for you, please make sure that you understand all fees and taxes you’d incur.
-Remember when I told you that one of the best things about ISAs, is that they are tax-free?
+When you select the best stocks and shares ISA for you, please make sure that you understand all the fees and charges you’d incur.

-- Financial instruments: your ISA is a portfolio that can contain equities, bonds, real estate funds, commodities and cash.
+- Financial instruments: your ISA is a portfolio that can contain equities, bonds, real estate funds, commodities, and cash.
 Usually the proportions would depend on your risk tolerance and the type of market.

 - Industrial sectors.
 Having a stocks and shares portfolio of companies from one sector is risky.